 Vulnhub

 Have you ever wanted to test your penetration testing skills in a safe environment?
 Look no further than Vulnhub’s Basic Pentesting 1 machine!
-This virtual machine is designed specifically for beginners like me, offering a controlled space to learn the ropes of exploiting vulnerabilities and gaining access.
+This virtual machine is designed specifically for beginners, offering a controlled space to learn the ropes of exploiting vulnerabilities and gaining access.

 Finding the Target: Local and Target IP Addresses

-Before I launch my attack, I need to pinpoint the target machine’s location on the network.
-This is akin to finding a pirate ship on the high seas (except way less swashbuckling).
+Before launching any attacks, it’s important to locate the target machine on the network.
+This is similar to locating a ship on the high seas (minus the swashbuckling).

 Step 1: Find Your Local IP Address